 Uploading multiple photos to Facebook

-To upload multiple images in one post, click Timeline Photos below the image thumbnails and then select a different album, or select New album and create a new one.
+To keep your images in one post, select a different photo album to upload them to.
+Click Timeline Photos below the image thumbnails and then select a different album, or select New album to create a new one.

 Due to an API limitation, images posted to LinkedIn profiles and groups are not uploaded to the social network directly.
 These images are hosted by ow.ly, and will be displayed in LinkedIn profiles as ow.ly link previews, and in LinkedIn groups as an ow.ly link to the image.

 Images posted to LinkedIn Company Pages do upload directly and display in-stream as expected.